What’s actually inside the bottle?

 It’s diluted, not pure.
 And you’re not eating it, you’re whiffing it.
 Stop freaking out you wimp.
 It’s the difference between getting electrocuted by lightning and getting electrocuted by an electric bug zapper.
 One could kill you or cause long term damage, the other one will make you say “OUCH FUCK” and then pull away and laugh about it afterward.
-You take a whiff of this diluted ammonia product, you say “OUCH FUCK”, and then you pull it away and enter beast mode.
+You take a whiff of this diluted ammonia product, you say “OUCH WTF”, and then you pull it away and enter beast mode.

 Are smelling salts unhealthy long term?

 No human on the planet would sit and huff this stuff enough to start causing damage to the point where this would cause long-term health problems.
-You’d have to sit on a couch and just breath this shit in for hours, everyday, before it would cause any potential problem.
+You’d have to sit on a couch and just breath them in for hours, everyday, before it would cause any potential problem.